dmlc/dgl/examples/pytorch/grand/README.md

 ## Example Implementor

-This example was implemented by [Hengrui Zhang](https://github.com/hengruizhang98) during his Applied Scientist Intern work at the AWS Shanghai AI Lab.
+This example was implemented by [Hengrui Zhang](https://github.com/hengruizhang98) when he was an applied scientist intern at AWS Shanghai AI Lab.

 ## Dependecies
 - Python 3.7